Declan Carlile

-Declan Carlile (born May 18, 2000) is an American professional ice hockey player.
-He is currently playing for the Syracuse Crunch of the American Hockey League (AHL) while under contract to the Tampa Bay Lightning of the National Hockey League (NHL).
+Declan Carlile (born May 18, 2000) is an American professional ice hockey player who is a defenseman for the Pittsburgh Penguins of the National Hockey League (NHL).

 Playing career

 Carlile was named to the Hockey East All-Rookie team and was a finalist for the Hockey East Rookie of the year award after completing his freshman season with Merrimack College.
 He would later be named the Merrimack rookie of the year.

 On February 1, 2021, Carlile was named as a nominee for the Hobey Baker Award.